-Maintenance of permeable pavement includes a review of its condition and performance.
+Assessing the performance of permeable pavement includes a review of its condition and performance.
 A spring maintenance inspection is recommended and cleanup conducted as needed.
-The following are recommended annual maintenance inspection points for permeable pavements:
+The following are recommended annual maintenance inspection points for permeable pavements.

 An online manual for assessing BMP treatment performance was developed in 2010 by Andrew Erickson, Peter Weiss, and John Gulliver from the University of Minnesota and St. Anthony Falls Hydraulic Laboratory.
 The manual advises on a four-level process to assess the performance of a Best Management Practice.